-Poetry, Prose and Manifestation
+Poetry, Prose, and Manifestation

 "A problem cannot be solved from the same level of consciousness that created it."

 Today, a friend of mine spoke about poetry and prose.
-He claimed that Obama was a candidate of poetry but a president of prose.
+He claimed that Obama was a candidate for poetry but a president of prose.
 He hopes Obama can keep his poetry alive now as he faces the challenges of being a world leader.

 This got me thinking about poetry and manifestation.
 When Martin Luther King proclaimed, “I have a dream”, that dream planted seeds of hope which led to greater social justice.
-We elected Obama to bring vision back to America, to dream big and see us into a new paradigm.
+We elected Obama to bring vision back to America, to dream big and to see us into a new paradigm.
 We elected him because he was and is poetic.

 Six years ago, my husband Bo and I met in a poem.
 Not literally (I’m being poetic), but in feeling.
 He and I claim that we manifested one another.
 When we met we weren’t imagining romance.
 We were going through our own struggles and brokenness.
 We were happily pen pals and art buddies.
 Then one evening, during a visit to Maine, we were walking along Scarborough Beach, in Prouts Neck, and under a starlit sky we said, “I wish we had a campfire.”
 Then, we walked maybe fifty or so yards, and stumbled upon a glowing ember, not in a fire pit, not around charred wood, but in the sand, alone.
 After some amazement, one of us fanned it and the other gathered twigs, then driftwood.
 We brought to life the most amazing campfire and as we sat, we stacked stones to encircle it, saying very little.
-An ember leapt out of the fire and burned a hole in Bo’s shirt directly over his heart.
+An ember leaped out of the fire and burned a hole in Bo’s shirt directly over his heart.

 I think life is like that.
 We have to have the vision to see, and the bravery to pursue the fire on the horizon.
 That is the poetry.
 Then we have to fan it, tend it, and nurture it until it takes itself ablaze, that is the prose.